The intrinsic formality of $E_n$-operads: From biderivations to deformation bicomplexes of Hopf cooperads

 whose components are defined by the above one-sided operations.
 This notion of a bicomodule over a cooperad is just dual to the notion of an operadic infinitesimal bimodule, such as considered in~\cite{AroneTurchin,MerkulovVallette}, in~\cite{DwyerHess} (under the name `linear bimodule') and in~\cite[\S III.2.1]{FresseBook} (under the name `abelian bimodule').

-If we assume $\QOp\in\ComOp^c/\dg^*\Lambda\Op^c$ and $\MOp\in\dg^*\Lambda\Seq_{>1}^c$, then we still require that our left and right coproduct operations fulfill an obvious analogue for bicomodules of the extended equivariance relations of the coproducts of coaugmented $\Lambda$-cooperads with respect to the action of corestriction operators (see also~\cite[\S III.2.1.1]{FresseBook} for the formulation of the dual relations in the context of abelian bimodules over augmented $\Lambda$-operads).
-We just assume that our bicomodules are equipped with null coaugmentations $\epsilon_*: 0\rightarrow\MOp(r)$ (see again~\cite[\S III.2.1.1]{FresseBook} for the dual construction) in the degenerate case of the equivariance relations which involve the application of coaugmentation maps on our objects (see~\cite[\S II.11.1.1(d)]{FresseBook}).
+If we assume $\QOp\in\ComOp^c/\dg^*\Lambda\Op^c$ and $\MOp\in\dg^*\Lambda\Seq_{>1}^c$, then we still require that our left and right coproduct operations fulfill an obvious analogue, for bicomodules, of the extended equivariance relations of the coproducts of coaugmented $\Lambda$-cooperads with respect to the action of corestriction operators (see also~\cite[\S III.2.1.1]{FresseBook} for the formulation of the dual relations in the context of abelian bimodules over augmented $\Lambda$-operads).
+We just assume that our bicomodules are equipped with null coaugmentations $\epsilon_*: 0\rightarrow\MOp(r)$ in the degenerate case of the equivariance relations which involve the application of coaugmentation maps on our objects (see~\cite[\S II.11.1.1(d)]{FresseBook} for the expression of these equivariance relations).
 We omit to specify these extended equivariance requirements in general.
 We may just say that the object $\MOp$ forms a bicomodule over $\QOp$ in the category of $\Lambda$-collections when the context makes such a precision necessary. \end{defn}